13932157033/AIHelp-Unity-SDK/README.md

 **Coding Example：**<br />
-**Note:Party A is obliged to use Party B's services according to the correct plug-in method and calling method described by Party B's documents.
+**Party A is obliged to use Party B's services according to the correct plug-in method and calling method described by Party B's documents.
 If Party A uses any technical method to influence Party B's billing, Party B will have the right to notify Party A while unilaterally terminating the service immediately and ask Party A to assume responsibility for infulencing the billing of Party B.**

 ```
 // Must be called during application/game initialization, otherwise you can't use AIHelp properly